cleberson-dev/budget-planner/README.md

 - [X] Show future balance
 - [X] Show expenses on one side and expenses on the other side
 - [X] Separate selectors/hooks for balances, incomes, entries
+- [X] Fix current date when creating a new entry
 - [] Allow exportation of the data
 - [] Allow creation of more accounts
 - [] Show current and future balance for the end of the month